 Benefits of using an FHA Loan in HI

 As stated above, there are many benefits of choosing an FHA loan, and since there are maximum FHA loan amounts in Hawaii, you'll need to have some idea of how much you can borrow before you start shopping.
 The maximum is adjusted every year and, for Hawaii, depends on which county you reside in.
-See the table below for a full list of Hawaii FHA loan limits for 2019.
+The maximum loan limit in Hawaii is $331,760; however in Honolulu it is $721,050 due to a higher cost of living.
+See the table below for a full list of Hawaii FHA loan limits for 2021.